Look carefully at these six factors before you select your restaurant's reservation software.

 "Since reservations are a key part of fine dining, Fleming's has long used a commercial reservation and seating management product that integrates with OpenTable," he said.
 "When working through our waitlist solution aimed at our casual dining brands, we included reservation capabilities, which gave us great flexibility.
 We actually use this with our polished casual brand, Bonefish Grill, that leverages a hybrid of waitlist and traditional reservations."

 He went on to say that the company's other brands moved to a proprietary platform, "since OpenTable access is especially important for Fleming's, but less so for our casual dining brands."

-Editor's Note: Looking for a restaurant POS system?
+Editor's note: Looking for a restaurant POS system?
 We can help you choose the one that’s right for you.
-Use the questionnaire below to have our sister site, BuyerZone, provide you with information from a variety of vendors for free:
+Use the questionnaire below to receive information from a variety of vendors for free: